Skip to main content

 St. George-New Brighton, Tompkinsville-Stapleton-Clifton-Fox Hills, Rosebank-Shore Acres-Park Hill, West New Brighton-Silver Lake-Grymes Hill, Westerleigh-Castleton Corners, Port Richmond, Mariner's Harbor-Arlington-Graniteville, Snug Harbor, Todt Hill-Emerson Hill-Manor Heights, Fort Wadsworth

-Kamillah M. Hanks is a native Staten Islander and proud mother of four who has been a leader and advocate for smart growth and positive economic development in the North Shore of Staten Island for nearly two decades.
-Kamillah studied marketing and finance at the College of Staten Island, and has over 20 years of experience in both public and private sectors.
+Kamillah M. Hanks is a lifelong Staten Islander and a proud mother of four, dedicated to fostering smart growth and positive economic development in the North Shore community for nearly two decades.
+With a background in marketing and finance from the College of Staten Island and over 20 years of professional experience across public and private sectors, Kamillah has built a career marked by advocacy, innovation, and leadership.

-In 2012, Kamillah founded the Historic Tappen Park Community Partnership, where she works with civic leaders, community groups, and local schools to boost cultural and economic development in Stapleton and surrounding neighborhoods.
-Kamillah is particularly proud of pioneering Staten Island’s first YouthBuild program, which provides a pathway for out of school, out of work young adults with advanced vocational education, leadership development, job training and valuable life skills.
-In 2018, YouthBuild Staten Island was one of two organizations to receive 1.1 million for the U.S. Department of Labor.
+In 2012, she founded the Historic Tappen Park Community Partnership, where she collaborates with civic leaders, community organizations, and schools to drive cultural and economic revitalization in Stapleton and surrounding neighborhoods.
+Her pioneering efforts include establishing Staten Island’s first YouthBuild program, providing pathways to advanced vocational education, job training, and life skills for young adults.
+Under her leadership, YouthBuild Staten Island secured a $1.1 million grant from the U.S. Department of Labor in 2018.

-During the onset of the global pandemic, Ms. Hanks partnered with local small business owners and students from her YouthBuild initiative and created a training program that manufactured over 5000 face shields that were donated to firefighters, first responders and medical professionals on Staten Island and the greater New York City area.
-In August 2020, Kamillah founded the Minority Women in Business Association of Staten Island to address inequities and disparities in women of color in business.
+During the COVID-19 pandemic, Kamillah partnered with local businesses and YouthBuild participants to create a training program that produced and donated over 5,000 face shields to first responders and healthcare workers.
+In 2020, she founded the Minority Women in Business Association of Staten Island to address inequities and support women of color in business.